-The need for a suitable environment
+The need for a suitable environment for horses

 Loose boxes are the most common form of stabling.
 Each horse must have room to lie down, stand up and be able to turn in comfort.
 The recommended minimum box size for horses is 3.66m x 3.66m (12ft x 12ft) and 3.05m x 3.05m (10ft x 10ft) for ponies.